Campusoft/knowledge_base/data_base/oracle/analytic_views.md

+# Analytic Views

 24.1 What Are Analytic Views?

+The Analytic Views feature is available with any Oracle Database 12.2 database installation, whether it be an Oracle Database Cloud Service, or an on-premise Oracle Database environment.

 Analytic views provide a fast and efficient way to create analytic queries of data stored in existing database tables and views.